-What it is: A power of attorney names one or more people (technically called “attorneys in fact”) who have the authority to act on your behalf for any legal or financial issues while you’re deployed.
-These issues might include banking transactions, selling or buying property and every day medical decisions.
-There are several types of power of attorney:
+A power of attorney designates one or more people who have the authority to act on your behalf for legal or financial issues for a specified time.
+These issues might include banking transactions, selling or buying property and medical decisions.
+There are several types of powers of attorney:

 - Determine which type(s) of power of attorney you need.

-- Consult a legal assistance or civilian attorney to draft or update the required power(s) of attorney.
-Not sure who to turn to for legal assistance?
-You can get free legal help from a legal assistance office.
-To find the nearest office, use the Armed Forces Legal Assistance’s Legal Services Locator.
+- Consult your installation legal services office or a civilian attorney to draft or update the required power(s) of attorney.
+You can also use the Armed Forces Legal Services Locator to find the nearest legal assistance office.

 - Set up your power of attorney for the duration of your deployment plus an additional three months in case your deployment is extended.

-- Walk through important paperwork, like your leave and earnings statement, insurance documentation, bank account information, etc. with you’re the person(s) you chose so they are prepared to make these decisions should the need arise.
+- Walk through important paperwork, like your Leave and Earnings Statement, insurance documentation, bank account information, etc. with the person(s) you chose so they are prepared to make these decisions should the need arise.

-- Advanced directive: Determine which medical treatments you do and do not want in case of a serious illness or injury.
+- Determine which medical treatments you do and do not want in case of a serious illness or injury.
 This might include guidance on resuscitation, mechanical ventilation and organ donation.

-- Name of executor (i.e. the person who will make sure that what you say in your will is carried out)
+- Decide who will be your executor (i.e. the person who will make sure that what you say in your will is carried out).

 - Even if you already have a will, consider meeting with an attorney before your deployment to review and make to make any updates.

-3. Understand Your Protections under the Servicemembers Civil Relief Act
+4. Understand your protections under the Servicemembers Civil Relief Act

 The Servicemembers Civil Relief Act provides financial and legal protection for active-duty service members and their families, including those in the National Guard and reserves.
 Here are some of the legal protections to take into consideration as you prepare for deployment: